ManUrHuse/socrates-ai/README.md

 <!--
 What does your project _not_ solve?
 Which limitations and ethical considerations should be taken into account when deploying a solution like this?
 -->
-To be fair, I have no idea what I am getting myself into.
-Can AI an NLP even be used to do what I am proposing, and, if so, what would it take to do it?
+To be fair, I have no idea what it would take to pull this off.
+Can AI and NLP even be used to do what I am proposing, and, if so, what would it take to do it?
 At this stage I must admit that I don't know.

 ## What next?
 <!--
 How could your project grow and become something even more?
 What kind of skills, what kind of assistance would you need to move on?
 -->
-If it is indeed possible to create a solution capable of analysing arguments in a text, an obvious next stage would of course be to try to analyse spoken material.
+If it actually is possible to create a solution capable of analysing arguments in a text, an obvious next stage would of course be to try to analyse spoken material.
+It would be really interesting to see a political debate where the speakers' arguments are analysed in real time by a dispassionate and impartial
-It would be really interesting to see a political debate where the speakers' arguments are analysed in real time by a dispassionate and impartial "referee".
+"referee".

 ## Acknowledgments